Delta State University, Abraka: Location

 The main campus of Delta State University is in Abraka, Delta State.
 They are also separated into three sites which includes:

-SITE 1 - There is nothing much but covers mostly lectures for departments such as Guidance and Counselling, Music and all other sorts.
+SITE 1 - There is nothing much but covers mostly lectures for departments such as Guidance and Counselling, Music, Technical Education and all other sorts.

-SITE 2 - which covers a great percentage of administrative work such as the Vice - Chancellor's office, the Admission Office, University library.
+SITE 2 - which covers a great percentage of administrative work such as the Vice - Chancellor's office, the Admission Office, university library.
 There are also some academic activities such as learning and others in the SITE.
 We can also see the school's ICT building which is in charge of the school information and all that concerns ICT.

 SITE 3 - Which is concerned with much of the academic work and also hosts the Science Laboratory, Computer Laboratory and most importantly, the Senate Building.

 The other campus is in Oleh.
 The main campus is largely surrounded by the scenic view of the Abraka urban settlement.
-The university is composed of ten faculties, which includes:
+The university is composed of ten faculties, which include: